 Differing reports of the inquest indicate that Hugh either fell off the cart onto the blackthorn hedge to the right, or that he jumped.
 The inquest returned a verdict of “Accidental Death”.

-Inquests were often rapidly arranged affairs and were not necessarily detailed nor fully independent.
-In this particular case, the inquest took place two days after the accident at the Densham’s home.
-Although the purpose of the inquest was to assure that Hugh’s driving had not played a part in the incident and that it was entirely accidental, Hugh was the only person to give an account of events leading to the accident.
+Inquests were often rapidly arranged affairs, and were not necessarily detailed nor fully independent.
+In this particular case, the inquest took place two days after the accident at the Densham’s Bury Barton home.
+Although the purpose of the inquest was to assure that Hugh’s driving had not played a part in the incident, and that that his mother’s death was entirely accidental, Hugh was the only person to give an account of events leading to the accident.

 THE FORGOTTEN WITNESS

 There was a eye witnesses.
 12-year old Eric Challice saw the cart turn off the main road, the rapid decent towards the bridge and Mrs Densham’s fall.
 Yet, his evidence was never heard.

 The Denshams were a highly respected family.
 Mrs Densham’s widow, Roger was a Justice of the Peace and a long-time public servant, chairing the Parish Council, District Councils and various County Council Committees.
 The family’s word was trusted and asking a young schoolboy to come to the family home to provide additional evidence may have been considered unnecessary or inappropriate.

 The independency of the inquest is clearly questionable—Hugh effectively cleared himself of any wrong doing, within this own home and without the only eye-witness being called—but there is no reason to suspect that Hugh’s recollection of events was anything but honest.
 Nevertheless, the young schoolboy’s account could have thrown some extra light on the incident.